 We usually think of improving the patient experience outcomes by finding solutions at the point of care—in other words, how to treat and educate our patients better.
 Tools like patient portals fulfill this job, but another solution is promoting interoperability.
 Interoperability in the form of sharing information between clinics in the same network or in different networks, with the goal of improving health outcomes can be achieved with a Referring Physician Portal.
 This type of portal allows for the secure transfer of information across networks for

 consultation.
-These portals are great tools in creating an intelligent health networks.
+These portals are great tools for creating an intelligent health network.
 The key benefits are:

 - Secure HIPAA-compliant methods of referring doctors and staff to view reports and images, request appointments, and manage patient eligibility

 - Automated workflows which promote efficiency.
 Streamline the patient referrals and report (lab, charts) distribution from exams